Closed Form Word Embedding Alignment: Discussion

 This alignment enables new ways that word embeddings can be compared.
 This has the potential to shed light on the differences and similarity between them.
 For instance, as observed in other ways, common linear substructures are present in both \GloVe and \WordToVec, and these structures can be aligned and recovered, further indicating that it is a well-supported feature inherent to the underlying language (and dataset).
 We also show that changing the embedding mechanism has less of an effect than changing the data set, as long as that data set is meaningful.
 Unstructured noise added to the input data set appears not to have much effect, but changing from the $4.57$B token Wikipedia data set to the $840$B token Common Crawl data set has a large effect.

-We also show that by aligning various embeddings, their characteristics as measured by standard analogy and synonym tests can be transferred from one embedding to another.
-Moreover, simple averaging of the corresponding word vectors of the aligned data sets improves the performance on these tests.
-We also demonstrate that cross-language alignment can aid in word translation, even in a cross-validation setting.
+Additionally, we show that by aligning various embeddings, their characteristics as measured by standard analogy and synonym tests can be transferred from one embedding to another.
+We also demonstrate that cross-language alignment can aid in word translation even when coming from completely different embedding mechanisms, even in a cross-validation setting.
+This cross embedding-mechanism alignment opens the door for many other types of alignment word embeddings with embeddings generated from graphs, images, or any other data set which has some useful word labels.

-Finally, we only evaluated this approach on word embeddings, but there are many other domains that map complex objects (like images, video, graphs, documents) to high-dimensional Euclidean space.
-Given that many of these domains then use linear classifiers, it indicates that similar linear structure exists there as well.
-Hence we are hopeful that these \AO-based alignment approaches will be applicable for these domains as well.
+Finally, we showed that we can ``boost'' embeddings without revisiting the (sometimes quite enormous) raw data.
+This is surprisingly effective in improving scores on similarity and analogy test, results in the best known scores from embeddings on these tests.
+For instance, on the \Simlex analogy test we improve upon the best known scores by almost $10\%$ in the Spearman correlation coefficient.
+There are many other potential applications of these techniques for aligning high-dimensional data embeddings.
+We propose some scenarios where they may be used in the following section.